dbeniamin/1-100_PythonCode_Challenge/README.md

 I will update this and move along with coding, as I enjoy it a lot.
 # Aiming for "Progress, not Perfection" on a daily basis.
 All comments are made by me in places I thought they are needed and for my own thinking process.

+day 07 - Hangman
+Contains The Hangman game and a diagram that was used to break down the game.